What is Perinatal Mental Health?

 Will the baby be ok at the scans?
 How will the labour be?
 How will we cope as a family?
 These are typical worries many experience during pregnancy.
 After birth, worries then tend to focus on the baby.
 What if my baby stops breathing?
 Are they feeding enough?
 Am I interacting with them properly?

-The anxiety disorders that typically occur during this time are: Generalised Anxiety, Health Anxiety, OCD, Social Anxiety, Specific Phobias (for example needle phobia), and Birth Trauma.
+The anxiety disorders that typically occur during this time are: Generalised Anxiety, Health Anxiety, Perinatal OCD, Social Anxiety, Specific Phobias (for example needle phobia), and Perinatal Trauma.
+If one parent experiences Postnatal Depression, the other parent is up to 50% more likely to develop it themselves.
+Experiencing a mental health difficulty can be extremely impactful on your life and relationships.

 Those who have a pre-existing mental health condition are at higher risk of their condition deteriorating.
 However, those who do not have a history of mental health problems can also experience perinatal mental illness.